-By now you know that images are essential to creating great content and communicating clearly.
-Whether you’re trying to explain something, show how something works or just adding elements to help grab a reader’s eye, images add interest and can help get your point across better and faster.
+By now you know that images are essential to creating great content and clear communication.
+Whether you’re trying to explain something, show how something works, or add elements to help grab a reader’s eye, images add interest and can help get your point across better and faster.

 Images can even help you save time.

 But there’s a big difference between using an image and using the RIGHT image.
 And while there are many ways to decide which image is right for what you’re trying to communicate, nothing ruins a potentially great image like a bad crop.

 First, cropping has nothing to do with farming, so we won’t be asking you to plow or sow or anything like that.
 To “crop” an image is to remove or adjust the outside edges of an image (typically a photo) to improve framing or composition, draw a viewer’s eye to the subject, or change the size or aspect ratio.